HenrikBengtsson/ucsf-vpn/README.md

       password secrets

 For security, the ~/.netrc file should be readable only by the user / owner of the file.
-If not, then 'ucsf-vpn start' will set its permission accordingly (by calling chmod go-rwx ~/.netrc).
+If not, then 'ucsf vpn start' will set its permission accordingly (by calling chmod go-rwx ~/.netrc).

 Requirements:
 * Junos Pulse Secure client (>= 5.3) (installed: 5.3-2-Build422)
 * Ports 4242 (UDP) and 443 (TCP)
-* curl
+* `curl`
 * No need for sudo rights to run :)

 Troubleshooting: